BTK-Commmunity/BTK/README.md

 # BTK - Better Toolkit

 ## Overview
 BTK is a modern, lightweight, and self-contained GUI framework designed to be a **stable, high-performance** alternative to GTK.
-It features **GPU-accelerated rendering** using OpenGL and aims to be **free from GNOME's breaking changes and dependency hell**.
+It features **GPU-accelerated rendering** using OpenGL/Vulkan and aims to be **free from GNOME's breaking changes and dependency hell**.

 ## Features
 - **Vulkan-based rendering** – Fully hardware-accelerated UI with high performance.